Joinable Search over Multi-source Spatial Datasets: Overlap, Coverage, and Efficiency: Accelerating Joinable Search

-To solve the \MCQC effectively, we first design a greedy algorithm with space merging by combining the IBtree with the greedy strategy.
-Algorithm~\ref{alg:MergeGreedy} shows the concrete process of GASM, where we first initialize a result set $\mathcal{R}$ and put query node $N_Q$ into it.
-Next, we perform $k$ depth-first search in the IBtree and find the spatial set $S_{D} \in (\mathcal{S}^\mathcal{D} \backslash \mathcal{R})$ that is connected to the merged set $S_M = \cup_{S_i \in \mathcal{R}} S_i$ and has the maximum coverage increment $g(S_D, \mathcal{R})$ in each iteration.
+Algorithm~\ref{alg:MergeGreedy} shows the pseudocode of \coverageSearch algorithm based on the lower and upper bounds.
+Specifically, we first initialize a result set $\mathcal{R}$ and put query node $N_Q$ into it.
+Then, we define a merged node $N_M$, which is constructed from the merged set $\cup_{N_i \in \mathcal{R}}$.
+Next, we perform $k$ depth-first search in the local index and find the dataset $S_{D} \in (\mathcal{S}_\mathcal{D} \backslash \mathcal{R})$ that is connected to the $S_i$ and has the maximum marginal gain $g(S_D, \mathcal{R})$ in each iteration (Lines~\ref{alg:MGCG-d} to \ref{alg:MGCG-findConnected}).

-In each search process, we can quickly obtain all candidate leaf nodes that may satisfy the connectivity constraint based on Lemma~\ref{lemma:distanceBound} and IBtree.
-(Lines~\ref{alg:MGCG-d} to \ref{alg:MGCG-findConnected}).
-Then for each candidate leaf node, we can decide whether to filter based on the maximum increment it can bring.
-Since the inverted index of each leaf node $N_L.inv$ records cell IDs of all dataset nodes it contains, $\forall N_D \in N_L$, the number of cells $N_D.size \leq N_L.inv.size$.
-In each round of searching, we use a symbol $\tau$ to represent the increment value of the local optimal set found so far.
-Then $N_L.inv.size \leq \tau$ means all dataset nodes contained by the $N_L$ cannot be an local optimal set.
-Thus, this leaf node can be filtered safely; otherwise, we compute the exact number of coverage of each dataset node using the inverted index and judge whether it is the local optimal set (Lines~\ref{alg:findBest} to \ref{alg:MGCG-verify2}).
+For each connected dataset node, we can decide whether to filter based on the maximum marginal gain it can bring.
+In each round of searching, we use a symbol $\tau$ to represent the maximum marginal gain found so far.
+Then, for the dataset node that satisfies $|N_{D}.S_D| > \tau$, we compute the exact number of coverage of each dataset node and judge whether it is the local optimal set (Lines~\ref{alg:findBest} to \ref{alg:MGCG-verify2}).
 By repeating this step until the whole candidate set is traversed, we can add the set that satisfies the connectivity and has the maximum increment to $\mathcal{R}$.
-In the next iteration, we generate a new node $N_M$ with a larger MBR by merging the existing sets in $\mathcal{R}$.
-Then we treat the new node as a query and repeat the search process to find the next set.
 After $k$ iterations, the algorithm terminates.